hectorups/leexplorer-android/README.md

 MVP

-* List view of Galleries sorted by Distance from you
+* User can see a list of Galleries sorted by Distance from his geolocation
-* Detail view of Gallery: Gallery profile showing profile pic, name, opening hours, ticket prices, description...
+* User can see a detailed view, a Gallery profile showing profile pic, name, opening hours, ticket prices, description...
-* List of artworks order by distance (beacons in range)
+* User can see a list of exhibits order by distance (beacons in range)
-* Basic detail view of artwork: Author, Date, Origin, Description...
+* User can see a basic detail view of artwork: Author, Date, Origin, Description...
-* Notifications when there are artworks (beacons) nearby.
+* User receives notifications when there are exhibits (beacons) nearby.
-* Add Social Share widget for artworks
+* User is able to add Social Share widget for exhibits

 Maybe MVP

-* Audio for detail view of artwork
+* User can rate exhibits

-Todo if there is time (in priority order)
+* User has audio available for detail view of artwork

-* Support for multilanguage
+Todo IF there is time (in priority order)

-* Download Gallery data for offline use
+* User can choose from multiple languages
-* Search Gallery Functionality
+* User can download a particular Gallery data for offline use
-* Rate on artworks
+* User is able to Search Galleries
-* Delete/Update Gallery data
+* User can manage (Delete/Update) his Gallery data
-* Suggest new language
+* User can Suggest new language
-* Comment on artworks
+* User can comment on exhibits
-* Track audio listens to indicate popularity of an artwork
+* Museum Admin sees analytics of audio listens